Overview of Tax Audit

 If there is an error in the books of accounts, generally, it gets corrected by the CA. In case there is any mistake, then a penalty will be charged which may lead to paying more tax amount.

-Some examples of tax evasion are false tax returns, smuggling to fake documents, and bribery.
+Some examples of tax evasion are false tax returns, smuggling to fake necessary papers, and bribery.

-While auditing if you do not have any receipt, the auditor may accept any other documentation and in case you fail to present the same, the auditor will not accept the entry in the books of accounts.
+While auditing if you do not have any receipt, the auditor may accept any other paper works and in case you fail to present the same, the auditor will not accept the entry in the books of accounts.

 Section 44AB gives the provisions relating to the class of taxpayers like businesses or professions or self employed persons who are required to get their accounts audited from a Chartered Accountant.
 The Audit under section 44AB aims to ascertain the compliance of various provisions of the Income-tax Law and the fulfilment of other requirements of the Income-tax Law.
 The Audit conducted by the chartered accountant of the taxpayer accounts in pursuance of the requirement of section 44AB is called a tax audit.